auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 ## Protect the API Routes

-Define a middleware to check and verify `access_token` in the `Authorization` header of an incoming HTTP request.
+Define a middleware to check and verify Access Token in the `Authorization` header of an incoming HTTP request.

 To create a middleware use the `make:middleware` Artisan command.